 Sympathy is a feeling of pity or sorrow for someone else's misfortune.
 Sympathy may not be received as well as empathy, but sorrowful sympathy can offer some warmth and support in the face of someone else’s misfortune—if administered with sensitivity and sincerity.

 On the other hand, if you give sympathy by feeling pity, it may generate feelings of alienation in others.
 Of course, try to be as authentic as possible in responding to others.
-But also try to be sensitive to the needs and desires of the person who is hurting.
+But also try to be sensitive to the needs, desires, and emotions of the person who is hurting.
 Even just being there silently for him or her can often be helpful.

 What About Compassion?